shug0131/eudraCT/docs/testing.md

 # Definitions

-###Positive testing
-Testing performed on the system by providing the valid data as input.
+* Positive testing: Testing performed on the system by providing the valid data as input.
-###Negative testing
-Testing performed on the system by providing the invalid data as input to ensure that can handle the unwanted input and user behaviour.
+* Negative testing: Testing performed on the system by providing the invalid data as input to ensure that can handle the unwanted input and user behaviour.
-###White-box testing
-Testing that tests internal structures or workings of an application.
+* White-box testing: Testing that tests internal structures or workings of an application.

 # Test strategy

 ## Scope of testing

-### Feature to be tested
+### Features to be tested

 All the features of the EudraCT tool – R package, which were defined in the Specification document, need to be tested.